tpmccrea/AirportWebMap/README.md

 This repository contains the necessary files to display an interactive web map of airports in the US, to display the count by state as a chororpleth map, and to display whether or not an airport has an air traffic control tower present.

+The web map can be viewed at: http://tpmccrea.github.io/AirportWebMap/Index.html

 ![Map Image](img/AirportWebMap.png)